-We oversee CACEIS UK Trustee & Depositary Services Ltd who is responsible for providing custody and oversight services to the funds.
-Regular Service Review meetings are held with CACEIS.
+We work alongside CACEIS UK Trustee & Depositary Services Ltd who is independent from our business and is responsible for providing custody and oversight services to the funds.
+Regular Service Review meetings are held with CACEIS and the results are discussed at both the Operations Committee and the Risk & Compliance Committee.